Harvey John

 What attributes do you think you can bring to the role?

-• Listening to others and seeking to find solutions to complex problems.
+- Listening to others and seeking to find solutions to complex problems.

-• I am also a people person – I love networking and making connections.
+- I am also a people person – I love networking and making connections.
 I think developing new and existing partnerships based on trust will be key

-And how about your ‘day job’ at the Chichester College Group.
+And how about your ‘day job’ at the Chichester College Group?
 How are the colleges and students coping with these strange and difficult times?

 I am hugely proud of how CCG has adapted to the current situation.
-We switched to online delivery from the end of March – including being able to teach international students who had returned home.
+We switched to online delivery at the end of March – including being able to teach international students who had returned home.
 We remained open to support children of key workers and vulnerable learners – this included our four childcare nurseries.
 Our staff and students have shown great resilience and innovation to ensure teaching and learning can continue.

 As a leadership team, communication has been critical as well as supporting each other through some incredibly complex challenges and decisions.
 As we approach September, we are focused on re-opening for our students and either welcoming them back or welcoming them as they join us for the first time.